Extraterritoriality: Current examples

-Contrary to popular belief, diplomatic missions do not generally enjoy full extraterritorial status and are not sovereign territory of the represented state.
+Contrary to popular belief, diplomatic missions do not necessarily enjoy full extraterritorial status and are not sovereign territory of the represented state.
+However, such agreements regarding embassies and diplomatic missions may be reached by treaty.

 Countries ceding some control but not sovereignty

 Countries which have ceded some control over their territory (for example, the right to enter at will for law enforcement purposes) without ceding sovereignty include: